davidthings/twitch-mon/web/README.md

 - Tooltip on bar hover shows timestamp, +in / -out counts, net, and the list of names arriving/leaving.
 - Shares the same x-axis window as the timeline.
 - Fit mode: when enabled, both charts auto-fit to the data extent with padding and remain fitted across updates/reloads.

+## Duration distribution (Chatters)

+- A histogram of per-user durations within the current visible time window.
+- Fixed to 30 bins spanning the window.
+- Shows two reference markers:
+  - Mode: the center of the most-populated bin (solid black label).
+  - Mean: average duration across users (dashed black label).
+- Uses epoch ms for math; labels use the current timezone setting.

 ## Session management